-Anxiety is very important, it keeps us safe from threat.
+Anxiety is very important: it keeps us safe from threat.
 It can start to become a problem when our anxiety response gets triggered by things that aren’t as dangerous as we perceive them to be.
 Equally when our anxiety starts to cause us significant distress or disruption to our everyday lives, this is an indication that it’s becoming a problem.

-- Social Anxiety Disorder is, broadly speaking, a fear of negative judgement by others.
-Some people may be fine chatting to people but become very anxious in a one to one job interview setting for example.
-Other people might be fine dealing with people in work but really struggle to cope in a casual social interaction.
-People with social anxiety often fear that they’re coming across as weird or boring, they might worry about going red, sweating or clamming up.
-In many cases people will avoid social interactions or rehearse what they might say in certain circumstances in a bid to reduce their anxiety.
+Social anxiety disorder is, broadly speaking, a fear of negative judgement by others.
+Some people may be fine chatting to people, but become very anxious in a one-to-one job interview setting, for example.
+Other people might be fine dealing with people in work, but really struggle to cope in a casual social interaction.
+People with social anxiety often fear that they’re coming across as weird or boring; they might worry about going red, sweating or clamming up.
+In many cases, people will avoid social interactions or rehearse what they might say in certain circumstances in a bid to reduce their anxiety.

-- Panic disorder is a fear of emotional or physical symptoms of anxiety and so is almost ‘anxiety about anxiety’.
-People with this condition might, for example, notice that their heart is starting to race, this might lead to a thought that if they can’t slow their heart, they may have a heart attack.
-Such a thought will in turn trigger their anxiety response – fight or flight – which will make their heart beat faster, thereby leading to catastrophic thoughts such as “I’m going to have a heart attack, I’m going to die”.
+Panic disorder is a fear of emotional or physical symptoms of anxiety and so is almost "anxiety about anxiety".
+People with this condition might, for example, notice that their heart is starting to race; this might lead to a thought that, if they can’t slow their heart, they may have a heart attack.
+Such a thought will in turn trigger their anxiety response – fight or flight – which will make their heart beat faster, thereby leading to catastrophic thoughts such as “I’m going to have a heart attack; I’m going to die”.

-What treatments are available for anxiety disorders?
+What treatments are available for anxiety?

-In this instance we might challenge the thought through some exposure work.
-Rather than crossing the road, the CBT therapist would encourage me to walk past the dog, take the risk.
-Obviously, my anxiety will go up, but when I inevitably make it past the gentle dog without being bitten, that’s one less thing for my anxiety to hold on to.
+In this instance, we might challenge the thought through some exposure work.
+Rather than crossing the road, the CBT therapist would encourage me to walk past the dog; take the risk.
+Obviously, my anxiety will go up, but, when I inevitably make it past the gentle dog without being bitten, that’s one less thing for my anxiety to hold on to.

 Exposure work is a mainstay of treating anxiety disorders and it’s about giving ourselves the chance to learn that the things we’re afraid of aren’t perhaps as dangerous as we think they are.
-Unfortunately to do that, we need to go into the situation that’s causing us our anxiety and we need to be in there to learn that.
+To do that, we need to go into the situation that’s causing us our anxiety and we need to be in there to learn that.